LorisSigrist/t18s/docs/40-API.md

 ## `$isLoading`

-The `$isLoading` store tells us if we are currently waiting for a translation to load.
+The `$isLoading` readable store tells us if we are currently waiting for a translation to load.
 This is useful if you want to show a loading indicator while switching languages.

 ```svelte
 <script>